 The study concluded two years ago and is currently out for comment.

-“We know that depression is a higher risk factor for heart attacks than smoking,” said Dr. Weiss, a graduate of Southwest College of Naturopathic Medicine who splits him time between research and practice.
+“We know that depression is a higher risk factor for heart attacks than smoking,” said Dr. Weiss, a graduate of Sonoran University of Health Sciences who splits him time between research and practice.

 At the foundation of the health effects of a broken heart is endothelium – the lining of the arteries.
 When certain nutrients in the body are missing (such as estrogen and serotonin), endothelium dysfunction can occur, which can cause heart health issues.
 And, unfortunately, endothelium cannot be replaced.

 Consider this: 1 in 7 premenopausal women will suffer from heart disease in their lifetime; however, that number increases dramatically (to 1 in 3) for postmenopausal women, due to the drops in two specific hormones: estrogen and serotonin. *1